mille055/AIPI590-XAI/Assignments/09_Assignment/README.md

 In this project, TransformerLens is used to capture and visualize residual activations at each layer, showing how information about each token is transformed across layers.

+## Application Details
+### Attention Analysis
+In attention analysis, the application allows users to:

+1. Select a layer and head to observe token-level attention distributions.
+2. Visualize attention patterns with an interactive heatmap, showing the importance of each token relative to others.
+3. Explore how the model’s focus changes across different layers and attention heads, revealing where the model captures short- or long-term dependencies.

+### Concept Analysis with CAVs
+In CAV analysis, the application allows users to:

+!.
+Define a concept with positive and negative examples, creating a contrastive concept vector.
+2. Input a sentence and calculate similarity scores between the model's activations and the concept vector at each layer, providing insights into how well the model aligns with the concept across layers.

+3. Visualize these scores across layers, helping users understand which layers best capture the concept and identify potential areas for improvement in model training or interpretability.

+Potential use cases include examining model bias terms or comparing attention patterns across heads and layers for exploratory analysis.

 ## Prerequisites
 Python 3.9+